The Perfect Summer Skincare Routine For Men To Follow

 The summer sun can cause significant damage to the skin, including sunburns, hyperpigmentation and premature ageing.
 Treatments such as Hydrafacials, chemical peels and laser treatments can provide a boost of hydration to combat the drying effects of the heat.
 Certain treatments like microdermabrasion can also remove dead skin cells and promote a more even skin tone, allowing your sunscreen to be more effective as well.

 Adding serums to your summer skincare routine can provide additional benefits and address specific concerns.
-After cleansing, apply a few drops of your chosen serum onto your fingertips and select a serum that targets your specific skin concerns.
-For summers, Dr Durga recommends looking for an antioxidant serum with ingredients such as Vitamin C or green tea extracts.
+After cleansing, take a few drops of your chosen serum onto your fingertips and apply it to your face.
+It’s advisable to select a serum that targets your specific skin concerns.
+For summers, Dr Durga recommends looking for an antioxidant-rich serum with ingredients such as Vitamin C or green tea extracts.
 These serums help protect your skin from damage caused by environmental factors such as sun exposure.
 Another one to add for hydration would be a hyaluronic acid serum as it helps retain moisture, making it an excellent addition to a man’s summer skincare routine.
 Lastly, men should add a niacinamide serum to their summer skincare routine.
 This can help regulate oil production, minimise the appearance of pores and improve overall skin texture.
 It’s also a beneficial ingredient for those with oily or acne-prone skin.

 Why You Should Add Apricot Oil To Your Grooming Routine